wp-plugins/threewp-broadcast/readme.txt

 = Other features =

-* Blogs can be grouped by users
+* Blogs plugin enables blog grouping for easy selection
+* Custom field blacklist and whitelist
 * Last used settings are remembered
 * User role access granularity